 Response Wrappers

-WSDL 1.1 Section 3.5 could be interpreted to mean the RPC response wrapper element must be named identical to the name of the wsdl:operation .
+[WSDL 1.1] Section 3.5 could be interpreted to mean the RPC response wrapper element must be named identical to the name of the wsdl:operation .

 R2729 An ENVELOPE described with an rpc-literal binding that is a response MUST have a wrapper element whose name is the corresponding wsdl:operation name suffixed with the string "Response".
 CORE TESTABLE BP1005